DespairServices/asset-store-price-tracker/README.md

 <br>
 With that in mind, this chrome extension fetches and displays pricing history on the asset stores themselves.
 <br>
-[Asset Store Price Tracker](https://github.com/DespairServices/asset-store-price-tracker/) is the continuation of [Unity Asset Price Tracker](https://github.com/DespairServices/unity-asset-price-tracker/).
+[Asset Store Price Tracker](https://github.com/DespairServices/asset-store-price-tracker/) is the successor of [Unity Asset Price Tracker](https://github.com/DespairServices/unity-asset-price-tracker/).

 <!-- USAGE -->
 ## Usage